CypherCove/gdx-tween/README.md

 gdx-tween is covered by the [Apache 2.0 license](LICENSE.md).
 Substantial portions of the GtColor class were ported from [ac-colors](https://github.com/vinaypillai/ac-colors), which is covered by the [MIT license](LICENSE-AC-COLORS.md).

+The example uses [VisUI](https://github.com/kotcrab/vis-ui) and the default VisUI skin.